JazzTap/jazztap.github.io/_posts/2022-7-21-tracklist.md

 <div class="float" markdown="1">

-we didn't think
+your father and I,

-of duty when your father
+we had our duty,

-and I met
+and then each other

 </div>
 </div>